jamboree/cout/_posts/2014-07-25-lambda-overloading-and-recursive.md

 };
 {% endhighlight %}

-But then you suffer the runtime penalty of std::function.
+But then you suffer the runtime penalty of `std::function`.

 ### Recursive Lambda in C++1y